NoriSte/reactjsday-2019-testing-course/book/utility-in-case-of-failure.md

 5. the button does not trigger the right Redux action
 6. the functions that manage the authentication do not do the expected job

 could be listed in the so-called "_implementation details_".
-We're testing the whole front-end application from an outer perspective, not from an inner one. **We are testing that** the user signup **works**, **not how** the signup works.
+We're testing the whole front-end application from an outer perspective, not from an inner one. **We are testing that** the user signup **works**, **not how** the signup works ([React is an implementation detail](https://kentcdodds.com/blog/react-is-an-implementation-detail) by Kent C. Dodds).

 A more practical example: if you need to test that pushing the accelerator get the car move, you push the accelerator and you check that... the car move!
 If the accelerator is a wired or electronic one does not matter!
 You will test the connection between the accelerator and the engine with other types of test.